mikesamuel/prebake/README.md

 ### Value pool type

-The goal of the value pool algorithm is to let prebaked output code reconstruct the portion of the object graph created by early-running code.
+The goal of the value pool is to let prebaked output code reconstruct the portion of the object graph created by early-running code that is still needed by output code.
+Output code might initialize a global variable to an object that was created and mutated by early running code.

 A value pool's state of
 *   A WeakMap that maps pooled values to [proxy, valueHistory]